Polski Fiat 125p: Cars

 There were two main versions, differing in the engine employed: the 1300 model (1295 cc, 60 PS), entering into production in 1968 to go on until the late 1980s, and the 1500 (1481 cc, 75 PS), from 1969.
-Polish cars differed in many details from Italian ones: most visible were the double round headlights instead of the square ones, simpler bumpers and front grill, orange colour front turn signal lenses, simpler body sheet metal stampings, and the old Fiat 1300/1500 chassis and interior (dashboard, column shifter etc.).
+Polish cars differed in many details from Italian ones: most visible were the double round headlights instead of the square ones, simpler bumpers and front grille, orange colour front turn signal lenses, simpler body sheet metal stampings, and the old Fiat 1300/1500 chassis and interior (dashboard, column shifter etc.).
 A less visible but more significant change in the Polski Fiat was a safer flat fuel tank above the rear axle, instead of Fiat's vertical tank on the rear right-hand side.
-In addition, all four wheels had disc brakes, which was, even by today's standards, a huge safety and reliability upgrade from the Italian model.
+All four wheels had safe and reliable disc brakes, which also were standard on the Italian 125.

 Unlike the Fiat 125, the car was also available as an estate (125p Kombi; introduced in 1972), and as a pickup developed in Poland from the Kombi after Italian Fiat 125 production ended.
 The pickup was first shown in 1972 but only entered production in 1975.
 The station wagon won the 1978 Estate Car of the Year Award in the United Kingdom.

+Since 1973, the Italian Fiat 125's successor, the Fiat 132, was produced locally in Poland as the Polski Fiat 132p.
+The car was described as "assembled by FSO", though actually the cars were shipped from Italy almost complete.
+FSO only did the final assembly, fitting minor parts like wipers, batteries, seats, wheels and logos.
+It was only produced in small numbers until 1981.